 Christian Service (CSER) is required of all Liberty University students as part of their degree completion.
 The first two semesters at Liberty students will fulfill this requirement by taking BWVW 101 and 102.
 The remaining semesters that a student is enrolled in full-time residential credits must include a CSER credit.
 The maximum number of CSER required for any graduating student is 8.
 This includes BWVW 101 and 102.
 Students remaining at Liberty longer than 8 full-time semesters are not required to complete additional CSER hours.
 CSER opportunities and specific requirements may be found on the CSER Web page.

 Student athletes are required to declare a major by the beginning of their 5th semester if they began their academic career at Liberty.
 Transfer students will need to declare upon admittance.
 Declaration of major is imperative in determining progress towards degree and assures student athletes that they are following the correct Degree Completion Plan in order to be eligible and to graduate on time.
 Declaring a minor is not required at Liberty, but many students will graduate with a completed minor.
 Student athletes are asked not to declare a minor until it is verified that it will not impact progress toward degree.
 Minors require a minimum of 15 hours and some majors do not afford that number of elective credits to be used for a minor.
-Before changing a major or declaring a minor, please verify with Sara Norman or your Academic Coordinator, that it will not affect progress toward degree.
+Before changing a major or declaring a minor, please verify with Donna Holland or your Academic Coordinator, that it will not affect progress toward degree.

 PLEASE NOTE: Change of major will not be processed during an on-going semester.
 The changes will be reflected by the start of the next semester.